-A Durable Power of Attorney is strongly advisable for the majority of people.
+A Durable Power of Attorney is strongly advisable for most people.

 What is a Durable Power of Attorney?